gaois/terminologue/website/docs/intro.en.md

 ![An entry open for editing.](/docs/intro04.png)

 Each entry in Terminologue represents a concept, and each concept consists of elements such as terms, definitions, domain labels and so on.
-The tabs at the top allow you to edit these: you can edit the entry’s terms under the TRM tab, its definitions under the DEF tab and so on.
+The tabs at the top allow you to edit these: you can edit the entry’s terms under the TRM tab, its definitions under the DEF tab, add images under the IMG tab and so on.
 For example, to add a new term to the entry, click the plus sign under the TRM tab and fill in the wording of the term.
 Once the term has been added you can add more information to it, for example a part-of-speech label, a transfer comment, or one or more inflected forms.
 Once you have finished editing the entry, do not forget to click the *Save* button at the top (or use the *Ctrl + Shift + S* keyboard shortcut).

 Editing an entry basically means typing text into boxes and selecting values from lists.
-Many of the lists of values, such as part-of-speech labels, domain labels and so on, constitute the termbase’s metadata and can be configured individually for each termbase in the *Administration* section.
+Many of the lists of values, such as part-of-speech labels, domain labels and so on, constitute the termbase’s metadata and can be configured individually for each termbase both here in the *Editing* section as well as in the *Administration* section.
 If you started your termbase from a template, then you will already have some metadata preconfigured here.

 ![The Administration section where you can configure various lists for your termbase, such as part-of-speech labels (shown here).](/docs/intro05.png)